LainForge/LainForge.github.io/README.md

 # About Lainforge​

-We are a smol group of enthusiastic developers who love to code and learn new things.
+We are a small group of enthusiastic developers who love to code and explore new tech.
 All of our projects are open source and can be found [here](https://github.com/LainForge).

 ## Lainforge.github.io